CSCI-150-LAB/Team7Repo/Wiki.md

     - Reasoning: So that Instructors/Admins can view information about the class and students in the class and their profiles.
     - Dependencies: UIR6, UIR7
 9. UIR9: Add Student(s) Page
-    - Description: Once the button on the class view page labeled add student is clicked, the professor can add a student by their email address.
+    - Description: Once the button on the class view page labeled add student (or the button with csv) is clicked, the professor can add a student by their email address.
-    - Reasoning: So that Instructors/Admins can add students to a class, and Students can be added to a class.
+    - Reasoning: So that Instructors/Admins can add students to a class (using csv or individual emails), and Students can be added to a class.
     - Dependencies: UIR8
 10. UIR10: Search Instructors
     - Description: Once the user selects the Instructor Search in the navigation bar, they can type in an instructor's email, first name, last name, full name, department, and any class titles they are associated with and return any relvant instructor's information.